 The Center for Excellence in Learning and Teaching is an organization dedicated to supporting, promoting, and enhancing teaching effectiveness and student learning at ISU.

 If you experience any technical issues while using Canvas, contact the Solution Center.
 The Solution Center's hours are posted on their website.

-If you have any technical issues while using the University Library's Course Reserves system, please contact the The Library's Help Desk hours are posted on their website.
+If you have any technical issues while using the University Library's Course Reserves system, please refer to the Library's FAQ page.

 For all other technical issues, contact Agron DevLab Support.
 The Agronomy Development Lab staff is guaranteed to respond to requests within 24 hours during regular business hours.
 All requests made during the weekend will be addressed first thing Monday morning.